Table of Contents

 yugala-rūpa-rāśī — the waves of the Divine Couple's beauty

-"My desire is that you give me a residence in the pleasure groves of Śrī Vṛndāvana-dhāma, so that my eyes may always behold the beautiful form and pastimes of Rādhā and Kṛṣṇa."
+Translation :"My desire is that you give me a residence in the pleasure groves of Śrī Vṛndāvana-dhāma, so that my eyes may always behold the beautiful form and pastimes of Rādhā and Kṛṣṇa."

 The prayer deepens.
 The devotee now asks to live within the intimate kunjas — the garden groves — where Radha and Krishna perform their most tender pastimes.
 The image of yugala-rupa-rasi, "waves of the Divine Couple's beauty," is strikingly poetic.
 Not a glimpse — always, forever, an ocean of beauty to witness.